MarioMingarro/website/content/post/Boxplot/index.md

 image:
   caption: Canary
   focal_point: Smart
-summary: The idea of this post is to give an idea of three important tasks in any analysis of climate variables. i) obtaining the data from a reliable source, ii) cleaning those data and selecting the variables that may be of interest and iii) visualising those data.
+summary: The idea of this post is to give an idea of three important tasks in any analysis of climate variables.
-Here I try to present a clean and replicable code.
-Of course, like any script, it can be improved.
-I hope you like it.
 tags:
+- Plot
+- Climate
 title: Downloading and plotting Spanish temperatures with R
 ---